rotorflight/rotorflight-firmware/docs/SmartFuel.md

 Units: hundredths of a percent per second.

-In `CURRENT` mode with non-zero used mAh, the level is `initial − used / capacity` and does **not** go through this drop-rate limiter — fall speed is determined entirely by how fast `used` accumulates.
-Only the `VOLTAGE` path and the `CURRENT` fallback (when consumption data are unavailable) apply this limiter.
+This limiter only applies to the **voltage** half of the estimate.
+In `CURRENT` mode with non-zero used mAh, the level is `initial − used / capacity` and is not rate-limited — fall speed is determined entirely by how fast `used` accumulates.
+In `COMBINED` mode, the voltage half is rate-limited but the `initial − used / capacity` half is not, so the combined `min(…)` can still fall faster than this parameter would suggest.
+The limiter is fully in effect only on the `VOLTAGE` path and on the `CURRENT`/`COMBINED` fallback when consumption data are unavailable.

 ### `smartfuel_sag_gain`